RedHatOfficial/ocp4-vsphere-upi-automation/README.md

    2. cluster name *(pre-populated with **ocp4**)*
 5. HTTP URL of the ***bootstrap.ign*** file *(pre-populated with an example config pointing to helper node)*
 6. For `bootstrap_vms`, `master_vms`, and `worker_vms`, when using ***static_ips***, you can delete macaddr from the dictionary.
 VMware will auto-generate your MAC addresses.
 If you are using DHCP, defining macaddr will allow you to reserve the specified IP addresses on your DHCP server to ensure the OpenShift nodes always get the same IP address.
+7. For network_modifications: Network CIDRs default to sensible ranges.
+If a conflict is present (these ranges of addresses are assigned elsewhere in the organization), you may select other non-conflicting CIDR ranges by changing "enabled: false" to "enabled: true" and entering the new ranges.
+The ranges shown in the repository are the ones that are used by default, even if "enabled: false" is left as it is.
+The machine network is the network on which the VMs are created.
+Be sure to specify the right machine network if you set enabled: true
-7. Furnish any proxy details with the section like below.
+8. Furnish any proxy details with the section like below.
    * If `proxy.enabled` is set to `False` anything defined under proxy and the proxy setup is ignored
    * The `cert_content` shown below is only for illustration to show the format
    * When there is no certificate, leave the variable `cert_content` value empty